-Croatia boasts almost 21000 km of marked bike routes, and 3000 km of them are in the Dalmatian region.
+Dalmatia a great cycling destination, as Croatia, boasts almost 21000 km of marked bike routes, and 3000 km of them are in the Dalmatian region.
 It is a part of the Eurovelo network of international cycling routes, crisscrossing and connecting the European continent.

 Four out of 15 Eurovelo routes go through Croatia.

-The selection of routes is extremely varied with off road, paved, uphill, downhill, cross country, and Enduro trails, so you are bound to find the level of challenge you enjoy the most.
+The selection of routes is extremely varied with off-road, paved, uphill, downhill, cross country, and Enduro trails, so you are bound to find the level of challenge you enjoy the most.

 Riding on a bicycle is one of the best ways to truly get to know Croatia.
-The routes will take you through some of the most beautiful countryside.
+The routes will take you through some of the most beautiful countrysides.
 If you get the chance, visit one of 8 national parks — diverse biomes that epitomize the natural wonders of the land.

 Croatia is a practically sized country, which translates into less travel between beautiful locations (we could argue that there are few if any parts that are not beautiful) and more time spent experiencing and discovering.

-The Croatian food is a must try, especially the local specialties.
+The Croatian food is a must-try, especially the local specialties.
 They include age-old recipes, always made from local, and often from eco-grown ingredients.
 Each region has its own pride and joy dishes and we heartily recommend that you taste at least some of them during your holiday.

 Where you hang your hat is going to be a matter of personal preference as all the options are available to you.
 You can rent a nice BnB flat, couch surf, pitch a tent or park a trailer in one of the camps.
 Alternatively, choose from a range of hotels with an additional level of comfort for the weary traveler.

-As we chose one location for your accommodation for the entire action-packed holiday, there will be less (none, to be exact) hassle with moving from accommodation to accommodation and much more time to actually have fun and explore with our friendly, knowledgeable guides.
+As we choose one location for your accommodation for the entire action-packed holiday, there will be less (none, to be exact) hassle with moving from accommodation to accommodation and much more time to actually have fun and explore with our friendly, knowledgeable guides.

 Jamming tour experience — what to expect